-On May 2, 2022, Sylla entered into two letters of intent with Touba Mining JR SARL ("Touba") to acquire a 100% interest in the gold prospective Samaya South (2,500 hectares) and Niaouleni West (3,200 hectares) exploration permits.
+On May 2, 2022, the Company entered into two separate Letter of Intents ("LOIs") with Touba Mining SARL ("Touba") pursuant to which the Company would acquire options to earn a 100% interest in the Samaya South (2,500 hectares) and the Niaouleni West (3,200 hectares) gold exploration permits, located contiguously northwest and west of the company's Deguefarakole permit.
+The Company has made initial payments totalling \$103,011 (50,000,000 CFA francs) to Touba pursuant to the acquisition terms of the LOIs.
+In addition, the Company will be responsible for all permitting costs.
 The respective option agreements are to be completed upon receipt of the exploration permits.
-In addition, the Company has engaged Touba to provide project support for its ongoing operations in Mali.